Sun dogs and solar pillars

 And last winter, this solar pillar.
 I stood on the balcony in the late afternoon, soaking in the deep orange light over the still water.
-And I had the strange realisation that the setting sun was somehow rising, growing and climbing above the sunset.
+And I had a strange realization that the setting sun was somehow rising, growing, and climbing above the sunset.

 The pillar of orange light was like a reflection, but instead of spreading toward me across the water, it was climbing like a beam, up and up into the darkening sky.

 This kind of magic doesn’t happen all the time.
 But fortunately, there is plenty of everyday magic too.
-Walking to work on a spring morning, the wind behind me weaves strange snake-like swirls of snow about my feet, or whisks them up into minature snowy funnels that, like apparitions, wind through the air and then vanish in a puff of tinkling light.
+Walking to work on a spring morning, the wind behind me weaves strange snake-like swirls of snow about my feet or whisks them up into miniature snowy funnels that, like apparitions, wind through the air and then vanish in a puff of twinkling light.